Glenda Kemp

-Glenda Kemp (born 1949) is a South African stripper, activist, and teacher.
+Glenda Kemp (born 1949) is a South African stripper, activist, and teacher, most known for her exotic dancing sometimes featuring a succession of pythons called Oupa ("grandpa" in Afrikaans) during the 1970s.
+Kemp faced frequent public criticism from the conservative Apartheid government and was frequently arrested for public indecency even though she attempted to circumvent the law by offering private, invite-only dances.
+Kemp was named Rapport's Newsmaker of The Year in 1975.
+The 1976 film Snake Dancer was a semi-biographical story about her life, in which she featured.

 Early life

 Glenda Kemp was born in the Cape Province on 13 May 1949.
 As a young girl, she lived in the working class suburb of La Rochelle with her mother, stepfather, and younger brother.
-Her two older siblings were in an orphanage in Potchefstroom; she was later to be sent to the orphanage too.
-Kemp was adopted by Tannie and Oom Baumbach into their Christian home in the small farming town of Swartruggens.
+Her two older siblings were in an orphanage in Potchefstroom; and she would later be sent to there too.
+Kemp was fostered from the orphanage by the religious Baumbach family in the small farming town of Swartruggens.

 In 1969, she enrolled into the Teachers' Training College in Potchefstroom.
-It was here she discovered dancing; her skill would be appreciated, as well as detested by many in the future.
+It was while studying that she discovered dancing; a skill which would be appreciated and detested by many in the future.